 - A scribe may administer the scribe accommodation only to one student at a time during a test session.
-The student must be tested in a separate setting. - The scribe must produce legible text, if transcribing by writing into a test book. - The scribe must transcribe responses verbatim from the student, and may not prompt or question the student, or correct a student's responses.
+The student must be tested in a separate setting. - The scribe must write legibly, if transcribing a student's response into a test book. - The scribe must transcribe responses verbatim from the student, and may not prompt or question the student, or correct a student's responses.
 The scribe may ask the student to restate (or sign) words or parts, as needed. - A student using a scribe must be given the same opportunity as other students to plan and draft a constructed response.
-The scribe may write an outline, plan, or draft as directed by the student.
-The scribe must record or draft the draft response or outline exactly as dictated without any cueing and guidance to the student. - The scribe should be informed of the preferred method or format for recording the student's response before the date of the assessment.
+The scribe may write an outline, plan, or draft exactly as directed by the student without any cueing and guidance to the student. - The scribe should be informed of the preferred method or format for recording the student's response before the date of the assessment.
 During testing, the student may dictate constructed responses either: - 1.
 Directly to a human scribe who records the responses at the time they are given (computer- and paper-based testing) - 2.
-Into a speech-to-text converter (e.g., voice recognition software, etc.), augmentative communication device, or assistive technology device to be transcribed by the scribe at a later time into the online testing platform or unto a paper-based book/answer document).
+Into a speech-to-text converter (e.g., voice recognition software), augmentative communication device, or assistive technology device to be transcribed by the scribe at a later time into the online testing platform or unto a paper-based book/answer document).
 A student must be given the opportunity to review and edit his or her responses before they are finalized into the online testing platform or paper-based test book/answer document. - When using a speech-to-text converter, augmentative communication device, or other assistive technology device, hard copies of the student's response must be printed out for transcription purposes unless the device being used does not have the capability to print.
 In cases where printing a response is not possible, scribing must take place as the student dictates or otherwise produces the response.
 All electronic files must be deleted immediately after the testing session. - The scribe must allow the student to review the scribed response in order to make edits.
 If requested by the student, the scribe may read the scribed response back to the student.
 The student may dictate changes or edits to the scribe, and the scribe must make those changes exactly as dictated by student, even if a change is incorrect.
 All changes must be made during the test session.

-Additional Guidelines for the English Language Arts/Literacy Assessment-Prose Constructed Responses
+Additional Guidelines for the English language arts/literacy (ELA/L) Assessment-Prose Constructed Responses